How Much Does a Parrotlet Cost?

 Baby parrotlets usually cost between $200-$500.
 Adult parrotlets can range in price from $400-$1000.
 So, if you’re considering adding parrotlet to your family, be prepared to spend some money!

-ALSO READ: How to Teach a Parrotlet to Talk?
+ALSO READ: How to Befriend a Pigeon?

 Leave a Comment